kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 Furthermore, the majority of both groups ran the first half in under 2 hours, meaning they were on pace to break 4 hours.

-Here's a way to see how similar both groups run the first half of the race: if you picked a random Close Miss runner, there is a 44% probability they ran faster than a random Close Beat Runner.
+Here's a way to see how similar the two groups are: if you picked a random Close Miss runner, there is a 44% probability they ran the first half faster than a random Close Beat Runner.

 Put another way, **if you run the first half in slightly under 2 hours, it's hard to predict if you will be a Close Beat or Close Miss runner**.